-Doctors will combine several strategies to check whether a person meets the criteria for MS. Before making a diagnosis of MS, a doctor must exclude the possibility of other conditions.
+Doctors use several strategies to check whether a person’s symptoms meet the criteria for an MS diagnosis.
+Before making a diagnosis, a doctor needs to exclude the possibility of other conditions.
 To do this, they may use MRIs, blood tests, and spinal fluid analysis.

 When a person has MS, their immune system attacks myelin, which covers and protects the nerve cells.
-When the myelin is damaged, scar tissue, or sclerosis, develop, and this interrupts the nerve’s ability to send messages back and forth.
+When the myelin has become damaged, scar tissue — or sclerosis — develops.
+This then interrupts the nerve’s ability to send and receive messages.

 In this article, we look at the various strategies a doctor might use to diagnose MS.